 There is power in His name.
-Jesus himself said in Mark 16:17-18: “And these signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues; they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover” (NKJV).
-Please take note of that phrase: in my name.
+Jesus Himself said in Mark 16:17-18: “And these signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues; they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover” (NKJV).
+Please note the phrase “in my name.”

-Romans 10:13 says whosoever calls upon the name of the LORD shall be saved.
+Romans 10:13 says whosoever calls upon the name of the Lord shall be saved.
 However, you must use His name in faith.
-Peter said in Acts 3:16 that the lame at the Beautiful Gate was healed through faith in His name.
+Peter said in Acts 3:16 that the crippled man at the Beautiful Gate was healed through faith in His name.
 When you exercise faith in the name of Jesus, you will access the power of God.

 Samuel served Eli the priest.
 1 Samuel 2:11 says the child (Samuel) ministered to the LORD before Eli the priest.
 Similarly, 1 Samuel 2:18 says Samuel ministered before the LORD, even as a child, wearing a linen ephod.
 This same child became a great prophet in Israel.1 Samuel 3:19 says, “So Samuel grew, and the LORD was with him and let none of his words fall to the ground” (NKJV).
 Unfortunately, some people today do not want to serve any servant of God or serve God under any minister of God but covet the power of God they see in their lives.